How to Choose a Social Media Posting Tool in 2026 (Checklist)

 Assess these visual features:

-- Governance controls over who can generate, modify, or export assets and an audit trail for AI-generated content
+• Governance controls over who can generate, modify, or export assets, plus an audit trail for AI-generated content

-Don’t forget legal checks: confirm the vendor’s licensing model for AI outputs, whether models are trained on proprietary or public data, and how copyright attribution is handled.
+Don’t skip the legal checks: confirm the vendor’s licensing model for AI outputs, whether models are trained on proprietary or public data, and how copyright attribution is handled.

 Assess cross-channel integration with email marketing tools